bchainhub/foxar-docs/versioned_docs/version-1/getting-started/first-steps.md

 > 💡 **Tip**
 >
 > You can always print help for any subcommand (or their subcommands) by adding `--help` at the end.

-You can watch [these](../tutorials/learn-foxar.md) beginner tutorials if you are a visual learner.